openjdk/jdk/src/java.desktop/share/legal/harfbuzz.md

 The contents of this directory are licensed under the following terms:

 ---------------------------------
-The below license applies to the following files: libharfbuzz/hb-ucd.cc
+The below applies to the following file(s): libharfbuzz/hb-ucd.cc

 Copyright (C) 2012 Grigori Goronzy <greg@kinoho.net>